 - How To Survive the End of the World As We Know It by James Wesley, Rawles

 3. Pressure Canner and/or a Water Canner!
 Actually, I have a water canner because I got that for Christmas just a few years ago!
 However, I would love another pressure canner!
-This is the pressure canner that has sitting on my wishlist for awhile.
+This is the pressure canner that has sat on my wishlist for a while.
 If you are in the market for a water canner, this canner is the one I have and love!

 5. Solar anything!
 I would love solar chargers of any sort!
 Most preppers do because it is a vital source of charging when the power is out or you want to be off-grid even more.
 Some of the things are: